ni/nimi-python/docs/nidigital/class.rst

+            .. note:: The method returns an error if more than one site is specified.

             .. tip:: This method requires repeated capabilities.
 If called directly on the nidigital.Session object, then the method will use all repeated capabilities in the session.